Generalized Helmholtz conditions for non-conservative Lagrangian systems: The homogeneous case

 \subsection{The case $p>1$}

-Being a particular case of the inverse problem of Lagrangian mechanics, we can use the three Helmholtz conditions $H_1 - H_3$ of the Corollary \ref{cor1} to characterize the Finsler metrizability problem in terms of a semi-basic $1$-form, homogeneous of order $1$.
-In this case, it has been shown recently by Prince \cite[Lemma 3.4]{Prince08} and Rossi \cite[Theorem 3.4]{Rossi14}, with different local techniques and using the multiplier matrix expression of the Helmholtz conditions, that the Helmholtz condition which involves the Jacobi endomorphism is a consequence of the other Helmholtz conditions.
-Our next theorem provides a similar result, in the general context of a $p$-homogeneous covariant force field $\sigma$, for $p> 1$.
-More exactly, we will prove that, in this homogeneous context, the generalized Helmholtz condition $GH_2$ is a consequence of the other two generalized Helmholtz conditions $GH_1$ and $GH_3$ of Theorem \ref{thm2}.
+Next theorem shows that, in the homogeneous context, the generalized Helmholtz condition $(GH_2)$ is a consequence of the other two generalized Helmholtz conditions $(GH_1)$ and $(GH_3)$ of Theorem \ref{thm2}.

 \begin{thm} Consider $S$ a spray and $\sigma\in \Lambda^1(T_0M)$ a semi-basic $1$-form, homogeneous of order $p> 1$.
-The spray $S$ is of Finslerian type with covariant force field $\sigma$ if and only if there exists a non-trivial, semi-basic form $\theta\in \Lambda^1(T_0M)$, homogeneous of order $(p-1)$ that satisfies the two generalized Helmholtz conditions $GH_1$ and $GH_3$ of Theorem \ref{thm2}. \end{thm} \begin{proof} Consider $\theta$ a non-trivial, semi-basic $1$-form, homogeneous of order $(p-1)$ that satisfies the two generalized Helmholtz conditions $GH_1$ and $GH_3$ of Theorem \ref{thm2}.
-We will prove that $\delta_S(i_S\theta/p)=\sigma$, which means that the spray $S$ is of Finslerian type with covariant force field $\sigma$.
+The spray $S$ is of \emph{Finslerian type with covariant force field} $\sigma$ if and only if there exists a non-trivial, semi-basic form $\theta\in \Lambda^1(T_0M)$, homogeneous of order $(p-1)$ that satisfies the two generalized Helmholtz conditions $(GH_1)$ and $(GH_3)$ of Theorem \ref{thm2}. \end{thm} \begin{proof} Consider $\theta$ a non-trivial, semi-basic $1$-form, homogeneous of order $(p-1)$ that satisfies the conditions $(GH_1)$ and $(GH_3)$ of Theorem \ref{thm2}.
+We will prove that $\delta_S(i_S\theta/p)=\sigma$.
 In this case, the Lagrangian is given by $L=i_S\theta/p$ and it is homogeneous of order $p$.

-For the $(p-1)$-homogeneous, non-trivial, semi-basic $1$-form $\theta$ that satisfies the condition $GH_1$, we use \cite[Proposition 4.2]{BD09}.
+For $\theta$, satisfying the condition $(GH_1)$, we use \cite[Proposition 4.2]{BD09}.
 It follows that is the only $p$-homogeneous Lagrangian that satisfies $d_JL=\theta$.

 We use the same argument that we used in the proof of Theorem \ref{thm2}, from formula \eqref{djgh3} to formula \eqref{basic3}.
-It follows that the condition $GH_3$ implies that the $2$-form $d_h\theta - d_J\sigma/2$ is a basic form and hence it is homogeneous of order $0$.
-Since the semi-basic $1$-form $\theta$ is homogeneous of order $p-1$ and the semi-basic $1$-form $\sigma$ is homogeneous of order $p>1$ it follows that the $2$-form $d_h\theta - d_J\sigma/2$ is homogeneous of order $p-1\neq 0$.
-Consequently we obtain that this $2$-form has to vanish and therefore we have
+It follows that the condition $(GH_3)$ implies that the $2$-form $d_h\theta - d_J\sigma/2$ is a basic form and hence it is homogeneous of order $0$.
+Since $\theta$ is homogeneous of order $(p-1)$, and $\sigma$ is homogeneous of order $p>1$, it follows that $d_h\theta - d_J\sigma/2$ is homogeneous of order $p-1\neq 0$.
+Consequently, we obtain that this $2$-form has to vanish and therefore we have

-In formula \eqref{dhtf} we apply to the left the inner product $i_S$ and use the commutation formula \eqref{ikdx} to evaluate $i_Sd_h\theta$ and $i_Sd_J\sigma$.
-It follows
+In formula \eqref{dhtf} we apply to the left the interior product $i_S$ and use the commutation formula \eqref{ikdx} to evaluate $i_Sd_h\theta$ and $i_Sd_J\sigma$.
+We have